nicholas-mischke/scrapy-processors/README.md

 - `RemoveHTMLTags`: A processor that removes HTML tags from a string using the `BeautifulSoup` library.
 - `Demojize`: A processor that replaces Unicode emojis in a string with emoji shortcodes using the `emoji` library.
 - `RemoveEmojis`: A processor that removes emojis from a string using the `emoji` library.
+- `StripQuotes`: A processor that removes any number of leading/trailing quotes or tick marks from a string.
-- `StringToDateTime`: A processor that converts a string representing a date and time to a `datetime` object. default format='%Y-%m-%d, %H:%M:%S'
+- `StringToDateTime`: A processor that converts a string representing a date and time to a `datetime.datetime` object. default format='%Y-%m-%d, %H:%M:%S'
-- `StringToDate`: A processor that converts a string representing a date to a `date` object. default format='%Y-%m-%d'
+- `StringToDate`: A processor that converts a string representing a date to a `datetime.date` object. default format='%Y-%m-%d'
-- `StringToTime`: A processor that converts a string representing a time to a `time` object. default format='%H:%M:%S'
+- `StringToTime`: A processor that converts a string representing a time to a `datetime.time` object. default format='%H:%M:%S'
 - `TakeAll`: A processor that returns all values passed to it.
 This is a renaming of the built-in `Identity` processor.
 - `TakeAllTruthy`: A processor that returns all truthy values passed to it.
 It also accepts a default value to return if no values are truthy.